 Apple TV+’s ‘Emancipation’ stars Will Smith in the role of a man named Peter.
 He is separated from his family and taken to another place where he, and other black men, are forced to work.
 Meanwhile, President Lincoln declares the freedom of all enslaved people, which prompts Peter to escape his captors and embark on a perilous journey to reunite with his family.

 Peter has to survive all sorts of dangers in the swamp, the most difficult of which is surviving a slave hunter.
 Directed by Antoine Fuqua, the film sees Peter go through such an unimaginable course of events that one can’t help but wonder if someone could have actually survived all that.
-If you are wondering whether ‘Emancipation’ is based on a true story, we’ve got you covered.
+If you are wondering whether ‘Emancipation’ is inspired by true events, we’ve got you covered.

 How True is Emancipation?